brillentraeger/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/29_Testing/02_Core_Tests.md

 * different PHP versions (7.2, 7.3, 7.4)
 * different Symfony versions (3.4 and 4)

-In addition it
+In addition, it
-* verifies the state of the documentation (broken links, etc)
+* verifies the state of the documentation (broken links, etc.)
 * runs [PHPStan](https://github.com/phpstan/phpstan) (PHP Static Analysis Tool).
-For a list verification performed by PHPStan see this [list](https://gist.github.com/carusogabriel/62698312f451589afd956eddac2dc07a).
+For a list verification performed by PHPStan, see this [list](https://gist.github.com/carusogabriel/62698312f451589afd956eddac2dc07a).
 Current level 1.

 ### Build Artifacts